-The fund financial statements also allow the government to address its fiduciary (or trust funds) summarized by type.
+The fund financial statements also allow the government to address its fiduciary (or trust funds) summarized by type (pension, investment and private-purpose trusts).
 While these funds represent trust responsibilities of the government, these assets are restricted in purpose and do not represent discretionary assets of the government.
 Therefore, these assets are not presented as part of the government-wide financial statements.